mrkkrp/ebal/README.md

 The following values are recognized (Cabal mode only):

-* `nil` — don't create sandboxes unless user explicitly runs command to create one.
+* `nil`—don't create sandboxes unless user explicitly runs command to create one.

-* `ask` — ask if user wants to create a sandbox (so it's harder to forget to create it), this is often preferable because most Haskell developers want sandboxes everywhere nowadays (default).
+* `ask`—ask if user wants to create a sandbox (so it's harder to forget to create it), this is often preferable because most Haskell developers want sandboxes everywhere nowadays (default).

-* `always` — create sandboxes silently when they are missing and they should be created.
+* `always`—create sandboxes silently when they are missing and they should be created.
 With this option every your project is sandboxed without any effort on your side.